MSFT-AU-Security/SentinelCTIS/README.md

  The Logic App runs once per day by default.

-**Recommendation:** CTIS packages contributions by Partners into a single STIX package.
-It is recommended that the playbook only be run once all Indicators have been tagged for Export by adding the AusCtisExport tag.
-This ensures CTIS threat analysts have contextual information to link indicators into a single campaign.
-If there is uncertainty, a CTIS Threat Intel Analyst will contact the submitting organisation for clarity.

 # Guidance for creating a new indicator to share with CTIS

 Indicators can be created manually in Microsoft Sentinel under **Threat management \> Threat intelligence** or you can select the **Add to TI** option for an entity from the incident investigation pages.